This is a collaborative post.

 However, all is not lost.
 Something can still be done about this.
 The first thing is to reduce the amount of plastic waste by recycling plastic bottles.
 But here’s the thing.
 Did you know that only 9 percent of the plastic waste is recycled?
 This is the route of the pollution problem.
 If more, if not all, of it, is recycled, then it means not much of it will find its way into the ocean.

-Instead of carrying a plastic bottle around, why not drink water in your house or office?
+Instead of carrying a plastic bottle around, why not drink water in your house or office, you can simply install a water filter system.
 If you are running some errands, you can stop by a restaurant and request for glass of water.
 Alternatively, you can purchase a water bottle that is reusable, and that is made of more eco-friendly materials instead of plastic.

 As much as policymakers are trying to find ways to mitigate the problem, it will only work if you are actively involved.
 You have an equally vital role to play in salvaging the marine life.
 Imagine if everyone ditched the single-use plastic bottles?
 Well, you might feel that it will not make much difference while it will actually destroy human and animal life at the end of the day.
 What if everyone stopped using the plastic bottles?
 That would mean less waste in the oceans, better waste management, and an exciting world for everyone!